When Your Life Flies Off The Handle

 In his mind—though his axehead was buried underwater in the Jordan riverbed, it was not over.
 "With God, nothing is impossible."
 Luke 1:37.
 With God, there is always hope.

-Friends, as we walk through this valley, let's look to Jesus in the situation.
-Let's look up with expectation.
+Friends, as you walk through your valleys, let's look to Jesus.
+Let's look up together in expectation.

 "All things are possible to him who believes."
 Mark 9:23.